git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

 ## Summary

 In this section you have completed the pre-requisite tasks of creating environmental variables, creating a service account with the right IAM policy and role ARN, and deployed the CSI driver of FSx for Lustre.
-In the next sections you will create the Persistent Volume (PV), Persistent Volume Claim (PVC), and StorageClass for FSx for Lustre.
+In the next section you will create the Persistent Volume (PV) and Persistent Volume Claim (PVC), for the FSx for Lustre instance, so it can be used as persistent storage by your Pods.